tharunteja18/AI-driven-fitness-application/README.md

 ### 2. `user-service`
 - Manages user information and validation
-- Registered with Eureka for service discovery (optional)
+- Registered with Eureka for service discovery

 ### 3. `ai-service`
 - Listens to `activity.queue`
-- Processes activities using custom logic or ML models
 - Sends back personalized recommendations (future scope)

 ## 🔧 Technologies Used